kellypacker/fabricjs-canvas-slides/README.md

 This presentation is built from the awesome HTML presentaion framework: [https://github.com/hakimel/reveal.js](reveal.js)

-Lots of examples are iframed in from a [https://github.com/jsbin/jsbin/blob/master/docs/running-your-own-jsbin.md](local jsbin instance).
+Lots of examples are iframed in from a local jsbin instance: https://github.com/jsbin/jsbin/blob/master/docs/running-your-own-jsbin.md.

 ### Starting local env